Minteckk/22_MADAssignment/README.md

     Attendance taking always takes a long time and it wastes tons of paper each day!
 Be able to take attendance and receieve feedback easily on NPAF!
 Created for both students and lecturers!

     Key features for students:
-    Take attendance after submitting the passcode given by their lecturer and their stuentid View feedbacks given by lecturers each day
+    Take attendance after submitting the passcode given by their lecturer and their studentid View feedbacks given by lecturers each day

     Key features for lecturers:
     Upload students to database
-    View student's attendance seperated into their various classes Provide feedback to students based on their daily performance Generate passcode for students for students to clock in their attendance Reset students attendance for students to clock in their attendance the next day.
+    View student's attendance seperated into their various classes Provide feedback to students based on their daily performance Generate passcode for students to clock in their attendance Reset students attendance for students to clock in their attendance the next day.